aljoxo/Arisen/README.md

  6. Windows Defender will prompt you with a run as administrator screen, just hit yes.
  7. Click the "Add an exclusion" button at the top and choose "Folder".
  8. Navigate to your Install folder for the list and click "Select Folder".
- 9. **(OPTIONAL)** You can repeat these steps for the ModOrganizer.exe (`Path to Modlist\ModOrganizer.exe`), the Nemesis Executable (`Path to Modlist\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe`), and Synthesis (`Path to Modlist\tools\Synthesis\Synthesis.exe`)
+ 9. **(OPTIONAL)** You can repeat these steps for the ModOrganizer.exe (`Path to Modlist`\ModOrganizer.exe), the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe), and Synthesis (`Path to Modlist`\tools\Synthesis\Synthesis.exe)

 ### Widescreen Fixes

-Arisen offers some mods to provide Ultrawide and Widescreen Support.
-Under the **Ultrawide Patches** Separator in MO2 you will find some mods that you will want to activate if you are playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).
+Arisen offers some mods to provide (potential) Ultrawide and Widescreen Support.
+Under the **(Possible) Ultrawide Support** Separator in MO2 you will find some mods that you will want to activate if you are playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).

-**Some additional tweaking for visual consistency:**
+**IN ORDER FOR THESE FIXES TO WORK YOU NEED TO DO THE FOLLOWING**
+ 1. Search for **Nordic UI XXX Patch** (XXX being the "21 by 9" or "32 by 9" depending on your screen resolution) in the left pane of MO2 and delete or hide the following files:
+    a. /interface/tweenmenu.swf
+ 2. Search for **SunHelm Survival** in the left pane of MO2 and delete or hide the following files:
+    a. /interface/skyui/bottombar.swf
+    b. /interface/skyui/itemcard.swf
+ 3. Search for **Experience** in the left pane of MO2 and delete or hide the following files:
+    a. /interface/statsmenu.swf
- 1. Search for **Compass Navigation Overhaul** in the left pane of MO2 and open the .ini file, `CompassNavigationOverhaul.ini` and edit the following line(s):
+ 4. Search for **Compass Navigation Overhaul** in the left pane of MO2 and open the .ini file, `CompassNavigationOverhaul.ini` and edit the following line(s):
     a.
 PositionX=-0.127
 ![](https://github.com/aljoxo/Arisen/blob/main/Media/CNO%20UW%201.png)
- 2. Once in game, navigate to the *TrueHUD* MCM Menu, and change the following values:
+ 5. Once in game, navigate to the *TrueHUD* MCM Menu, and change the following values:
  ![](https://github.com/aljoxo/Arisen/blob/main/Media/TrueHUD%20UW%201.png)
  ![](https://github.com/aljoxo/Arisen/blob/main/Media/TrueHUD%20UW%202.png)